Fragtality/PilotsDeck/README.md

 end
 ```
 <br/>
-Within the Plugin I then use
+Within the Plugin I then use:
 - "66C5:4:s" to read the TCAS State and display & toggle it with a "Display Value with Button" Action (toggling via Lua-Script).
 Displayed with a nice quick-google-searched LCD Font.
 This Example is now more or less obsolete, since you can do the same with new Mappings Feature without writing any Lua-Code.
 - "66C0:4:s" to read the Position/State of both Landing Lights in a "Dynamic Button" and display the appropiate Images for the three States On, Off and Retracted (via Special State).
 One Button which sends "Up" for both Landing Lights, one to send "Down" for both Landing Lights via FSControls.
 (If both Landing Lights positions differ, the Action will show the Error Image which is configured for "Fault".
 Since the current Value does not match the On, Off or Special State, the Plugin "assumes" a Read-Error.
 So there is some kind of fourth State to display :wink:)
 - "66CA:1:i" to read the Pack State and display them On/Off or "Fault" (if they are not both in the same State) with a "Dynamic Button" to also toggle both Packs via two Macro Calls at once.
 <br/><br/>

 ## Plugin Settings
 There are two Files where Settings can be altered (both can be found in the Plugin's directory):<br/>
 The first is the [PilotsDeck.dll.config](README.md#pilotsdeckexeconfig) File (former PilotsDeck.exe.config) which is the "main" Configuration File for the General Application/Plugin Settings.<br/>
 The second is the [manifest.json](README.md#manifestjson) which is specific for StreamDeck (it defines it as Plugin so to speak).
 This only needs to be touched for a different Application to monitor and to customize (or add) StreamDeck Profiles to switch to.<br/>
 Generally take care when editing them, the XML/JSON Syntax must be the correct for the Application/Plugin to start at all.
 Backups FTW! :laughing:<br/>

 ### PilotsDeck.dll.config
-These are the available Settings and their Default:
+These are the available Settings and their Default:<br/>
 * **pollInterval**="200"		- The Intveral / Tick-Time at which the Offsets and Lvars will be refreshed / read from the Sim.
 * **waitTicks**="150"			- The amount of Ticks to wait between Connection retries.
 Fractions of that Value are used for other things (Start-Delay between Plugin/StreamDeck, Time-Measuring)
 * **longPressTicks**="3"		- The amount of Ticks a Button had to be pressed/down to be recognized as ["Long Press"](README.md#simple-button--display-value-with-button) when released.